 Recently I found these reminders of THE GO-BETWEEN season at the Apollo in London's West End.
 For those who saw the production, they provide a nice reminder of the show.
 For those that didn't see it, they give a flavour of the musical adaptation I wrote with Richard Taylor, based on LP Hartley's novel.
 Michael Crawford starred, and the delightful Gemma Sutton played Marian.

-On March 21st at 6.30 pm, at Seven Stories in Newcastle, I will be talking about 'The Theatricality of Dahl', followed by Sarah Lawrance interviewing me about my Dahl adaptations, and also aspects of my archive, which is looked after by Seven Stories.
+On March 21st, at Seven Stories in Newcastle, I talked about 'The Theatricality of Dahl'.
+Then Sarah Lawrance interviewed me about my Dahl adaptations, and also aspects of my archive, which is looked after by Seven Stories.

 Tom O'Connell is presenting the Polka Theatre production of my adaptation of Dick King-Smith's BABE, THE SHEEP-PIG on tour.
 The opening performances at West Yorkshire Playhouse were enthusiastically received.
 Michael Fentiman, the director, and the extremely talented ensemble are doing a great job.